poorna-kumar/MSE231-Project/make_index/README.txt

 make_index.py:
     makes the index given a year for all fields in the NYT Corpus

-index:
+index_s_*.tsv.gz:
     a tab delineated file to index articles where each article has only one value see index.header for the headers
     Guid - unique identifier of the article

-index_m:
+index_m_*.tsv.gz:
-    a tabl delineated file to index articles where each article may have more than one value see index_m.header for the headers
+    a tab delineated file to index articles where each article may have more than one value see index_m.header for the headers
     Guid - unique identifier of the article
     Tag - name of the tag of the interest